GwenMurphy/gwenmurphy.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Gwen!
-I'm an Apprentice IT Technicial from the United Kingdom.
+I'm an Apprentice IT Technician from the United Kingdom.

 ### Interests